 - Losing vision: 140 weeks of payment

-Much like Partial Disability, but total disability will apply when your injury is permanent in nature and you cannot return to work with or without restrictions.
-Total disability will provide you disability benefits of 2/3 your average weekly wage for a period up to 500 weeks.
-However, there is an exception to the 500 week cap and that is for permanent brain injuries and injuries that render the worker a paraplegic or quadriplegic.
+Much like Partial Disability, total disability will apply when your injury is permanent in nature and you cannot return to work with or without restrictions.
+Total disability will provide you disability benefits of 2/3 your average weekly wage for a period of up to 500 weeks.
+However, there is an exception to the 500-week cap and that is for permanent brain injuries and injuries that render the worker a paraplegic or quadriplegic.

 - A spouse;

 - A child under 18;

 - A child under 23 who is a full-time student at an accredited school;

 - A child of any age who is incapable of self-support due to a disability;